-In this context, academics, activists, and policy makers were commissioned by the ERAO to produce a report on how to legally recognise the fundamental rights of animals and effectively enforce the rights of animals to political representation before political stakeholders, and governmental and inter-governmental bodies.
-Among other things, the report suggested that the legal status of animals should change but that, in contrast to what many legal scholars and philosophrs had suggested (Francione 1995; Wise 2002; Kurki 2019; Andrews et al. 2019), it would be strategically unsound to focus on granting animals legal personhood (Deckha 2021, 92).
+In this context, academics, activists, and policy makers were commissioned by the ERAO to produce a report on how to legally recognise the fundamental rights of animals and effectively enforce the rights of nonhuman animals to political representation before political stakeholders, and governmental and inter-governmental bodies.
+Among other things, the report suggested that the legal status of animals should change but that, in contrast to what many legal scholars and philosophers had suggested (Francione 1995; Wise 2002; Kurki 2019; Andrews et al. 2019), it would be strategically unsound to focus on granting animals legal personhood (Deckha 2021, 92).
 The main reason was that legal personhood was an anthropocentric legal category because it had been historically produced in the image of a white and rational paradigmatic human person who was meant to be independent, able bodied and ‘civilised’ (Deckha 2021, 79-97).
 The concepts of the paradigmatic human person and the animal still structured humans’ subjectivities and society in some fundamental ways.
 As a matter of fact, way into the 21st century some humans with cognitive disabilities and indigenous peoples were still legally discriminated against and disallowed from voting in some countries.
-For example, a study from 2012 showed that out of 92 ‘democratic’ states investigated, 16 did not place restrictions on the right to vote of people with cognitive disabilities, while the remaining 76 states restricted the right to vote in several ways (Beckman 2014, 225).
+For example, a study from 2012 showed that out of 92 ‘democratic’ states investigated, only 16 did not place restrictions on the right to vote of people with cognitive disabilities, while the remaining 76 states restricted the right to vote in several ways (Beckman 2014, 225).
 In other words, 82% of the countries studied discriminated against people with cognitive disabilities because their intellectual abilities are different, that is, they are not rational like the paradigmatic human person.

 Another example was found in the Australian Constitution.
 In 2021, section 25 of the Constitution on ‘provision as to races disqualified from voting’ stated that: